ERDDAP/.github/profile/readme.md

 Over the last decade, the usage of ERDDAP has exploded.
 What was once a primarily NOAA-driven and -used software tool is now depended upon by approximately 100 organizations in at least 16 countries.
 With increased adoption, ERDDAP development has also moved into the community-supported, GitHub-based, open source model that has proven successful in many other projects.
 As a result, this is an opportune time to implement a structure in which ERDDAP development can continue to grow and thrive.

 This GitHub organization is the first step in this movement for ERDDAP.
+The organization contains the ERDDAP source code at https://github.com/erddap/erddap.